No-Fail Perennials of the Southwest

 Zones: 9-11

-Enjoy this perennial's aromatic foliage all year long; the charming golden-yellow flowers are a great autumn bonus.
+Enjoy the low-maintenance aromatic foliage all year long; the charming golden-yellow flowers are a great autumn bonus.
 Mexican tarragon, also called Mexican mint marigold, is rather tasty and can be used for cooking and baking.

 Plant Name: Tagetes lucida